Last updated on March 18th, 2021 at 10:37 am

 - So, you hear your employee belligerent and slurring his or her words, this is reasonable suspicion

 The supervisor must take action, safety is the issue.
 The employee who might perhaps be impaired must be removed from performing safety sensitive duties.
+Learn more about the details of our training programs for supervisors to learn to make reasonable suspicion determinations for drug testing.

 There are plenty of options for reasonable suspicion training for supervisors.
 Now is the time to be sure your drug free workplace is in compliance with required Supervisor Training – Reasonable Suspicion.